jconverter/jconverter/README.md

 JConverter is open source, distributed under the terms of this [license](LICENSE.txt).

-Try it !
+Try it!
 =============

-If you found JConverter interesting, you may want to take a look to the [API](http://jconverter.github.com/apidocs/ "API documentation ") documentation.
+If you found JConverter interesting, you may want to take a look at the [API](http://jconverter.github.com/apidocs/ "API documentation ") documentation.

 In case you are using Maven, JConverter is available at the [Sonatype Spanshots repository](https://oss.sonatype.org/index.html#nexus-search;quick~jconverter "Sonatype Spanshots repository").
 Just add this dependency to your POM to include it into your project.